bagder/dns2doh/docs/dns2doh.md

 Show hexdump of the input/output.
 For debugging the process.

+### --hosts=FILE

+Gives dns2doh a list of host names with type and addresses for which dns2doh will not use dig to resolve but instead use this set of custom handicrafted addresses.
+Add multiple addresses for a host name by adding multiple lines for it.

+Each line in the hosts file should use the format

+    host type address

+It could look like

+    www.example.com A 127.0.0.1
+    www.example.com AAAA 2606:2800:220:1:248:1893:25c8:1946

 ### --onlyq

 When encoding a host name, only put the question part in the package.
 Skip the answer.